Deanna Rose Children's Farmstead: Attractions

 Deanna Rose Children's Farmstead provides visitors with opportunities to engage in various activities, including animal feeding, with feed available for purchase at the General Store and through coin-operated machines.
 Notable activities include bottle feeding of baby goats, cow milking demonstrations in the dairy barn, fishing at a pond, and goat yoga on select dates.

 The Farmstead features multiple playgrounds, such as Morgan's Playground, the Prairie Playground, and a pedal tractor track.
 The Play Barn, designed to resemble a 19th-century barn, includes slides and climbing structures.
 Visitors can also take wagon rides pulled by Belgian draft horses.
 Additional attractions include a mining shack for gem sifting and a nature trail.

 Animal exhibits at the Farmstead include birds of prey, bison, bobcats, prairie dogs, rabbits, ducks, geese, cattle, goats, pigs, turkeys, chickens, and peafowl.
 Educational components include a general store, Ben's Bank, Helen's one-room schoolhouse, a Kanza Indian encampment, and John's blacksmith shop, which hosts blacksmithing demonstrations.
 The Cinemoo Moovie Theater, located in the dairy barn, presents information about the history of dairy in Kansas.

 The facility also offers several outdoor picnic areas and gardens, including the 50th Anniversary Garden, a butterfly garden, and an apple orchard.

 The farmstead hosts several annual events in the Fall.
-Pumpkin Hollow provides daytime, family-oriented activities like hayrides and a pumpkin patch, available on select dates in October.
+Pumpkin Hollow provides daytime, family-oriented activities like hayrides, a corn maze, and a pumpkin patch, available on select dates in October.
 Night of the Living Farm is an evening Halloween event held on specific Fridays and Saturdays in late October, featuring both scary and non-scary attractions and live entertainment.